MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2wpfbrowser.md

    ![The WebView2WpfBrowser sample app](media/webview2wpfbrowser-sample-app.png)

-1. Use the sample app; see [README file for WebView2WpfBrowser](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/SampleApps/WebView2WpfBrowser#readme).

 1. In Visual Studio, select **Debug** > **Stop Debugging**.
 Visual Studio closes the app.

 <!-- ====================================================================== -->
-## Step 7 - Update or install the WebView2 SDK
+## Step 7 - Update the WebView2 SDK

-1. Update or install the WebView2 SDK on the project node (not the solution node) in Solution Explorer.
+1. Update the prerelease WebView2 SDK on the project node (not the solution node) in Solution Explorer.
+Install the latest prerelease of the WebView2 SDK, so that you can try the latest features.
 In a separate window or tab, see [Install the WebView2 SDK](../how-to/machine-setup.md#install-the-webview2-sdk) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue below.

 1. Build and run the project again.

 <!-- ====================================================================== -->
-## Step 8 - Inspect the code
+## Step 8 - Explore the menus and inspect the code

+1. Explore the **WebView2WpfBrowser** sample app's menus, containing many useful menuitems:
+   *  **File**
+   *  **View**
+   *  **Settings**
+   *  **Scenario**

 1. In the Visual Studio code editor, inspect the code:

    ![WebView2WpfBrowser project's code in Visual Studio](media/webview2wpfbrowser-code.png)

-   _To zoom, right-click > **Open image in new tab**._

 <!-- ====================================================================== -->